singer-io/getting-started/BEST_PRACTICES.md

 For python implementations, leverage the catalog module in the singer-python package.

+### Discover Mode and Connection Checks
+When the `--discover` options is passed to the Tap, that tap should do two things.
+It should write to stdout the full catalog of the tap.
+The Catalog format can be found below.
+The second thing it should do is interact with the data source in some way.
+This will exercise the credentials provided and prove that the tap can interact with the data source.

 ### Catalog Format

 The format of the catalog is as follows.
 The top level is an object,